uf-icbr-bioinformatics/bioscripts/README.md

 ## A collection of stand-alone scripts for bioinformatics.

 This repository contains a collection of scripts for various tasks in bioinformatics.
-They were developed independently for use in various data analysis pipelines, but they can be used independently of each other.
+They were developed independently for use in various data analysis pipelines.

 ### Dependencies